SAP/jenkins-library/DEVELOPMENT.md

 #### Using Parameterized Pipelines (Jenkins)

-For Test Purpose it can be useful to utilize a parameterized pipeline.
+For test purpose it can be useful to utilize a parameterized pipeline.
 E.g. to toggle creation of the custom container:

 ```groovy
 @Library('my-piper-lib-os-fork@MyTest') _